 Russell House Renovations

 The original flooring, a dark brown brick, looked dated, absorbed most of the natural light, and was difficult to maintain.
-The use new terrazzo flooring with light field hues of white and warm grey instantly improved light levels, and coupled with university colors of a rich garnet and black gave the space a lively and active feeling to the space.
-Set in a dynamic pattern, the five colors initiated a natural flow and wayfinding with familiar 'feather' components of the University's 'Gamecock' logo.
+The new terrazzo flooring with light field hues of white and warm grey instantly improved light levels and coupled with university colors of a rich garnet and black gave a lively and active feeling to

-The new furnishings, in casual arrangements, for various-sized groups, served to meet the students' current social needs, already increasing the 'usage numbers' since August.
-The centrally located Heritage Wall serves as a tribute to the Russell's and initiates a series of 'gallery walls' highlighting campus leaders for the thousands of alumni and students who return to the Union each year.
+The new furnishings, in casual arrangements, for various-sized groups, served to meet the students’ current social needs, increasing usage numbers.
+The centrally-located Heritage Wall serves as a tribute to the Russells and initiates a series of gallery walls highlighting campus leaders for the thousands of alumni and students who return to the Union each year.